-While the 2020-2021 school year may look different for many children due to the pandemic, the issue of “redshirting” remains a familiar issue.
+For parents of young children, the issue of “redshirting” is a familiar issue.
 Redshirting is the practice of delaying enrollment of four- and five-year-old children into kindergarten.
 This delay is to allow an extra year for social, intellectual or physical development.
 The term was coined for those college athletes not yet ready to officially join the team but who were training and waiting in the wings for one year longer.
-In the US, the number of kindergartners over the age of five has more than tripled in the past decade, a sign that parents are embracing redshirting in an attempt to engineer the age advantage.
+A 2021 survey suggests that in the US, 12% of parents with school-age children have redshirted a child, a sign that parents are embracing redshirting in an attempt to engineer the age advantage.
 But does redshirting guarantee success, or does it cause more harm than good?

 The following are three arguments against redshirting, and three for.